 We were told that the current owner had nothing else.
 No Mailbox Key.
 No garage door opener.
 No keys for the other doors that lead to the deck area and no key for the storage room.
 No key or FOB for the HOA’s common spaces.
 Nothing.
 We had 1 key for the front door and that was that.
 There is nothing more deflating than the look of a new owner that realizes they have now have to try and get this all taken care of, so that they can even enjoy their personal space.
 My inquiries to the listing agent’s team was, we tried, we don’t have anything, sorry.
 Good luck.
 Professionalism comes in all forms and I am not here to disparage another agent, but it left a sour taste in my mouth, as well as my client’s and I was determined not to leave it like that.

 I started bombarding the Property Manager for the HOA with questions.
-I got a locksmith scheduled for coming out to change out locks.
+I got a locksmith scheduled with locksmith in dublin for coming out to change out locks.
 We contacted the Post Office for procedures on rekeying the mailbox.
 I swung by Home Depot for new Garage Door Openers as a part of Andy’s unplanned closing gift.
 It took 2 days, but when all was said and done, the entire home was rekeyed thanks to Lee at Portland Locksmith & Garage Doors who came out and had everything completed within an hour, with a smile behind his mask and a friendly and gracious attitude.
 Andy made a trip to the Post Office to get that situated and within a day he had his keys.
 The Fob for the Common Areas, which were currently closed due to Covid-19 since they were public spaces, were going to be delivered once those opened again again.
 And those garage doors?
 Programmed by yours truly as evidenced by the picture.
 Keys were now in hand and Andy could finally relax and get settled into his home.
 I have always prided myself on being service oriented, both in work and in life.
 I will continue to do so, even after those keys are safely in the hands of my clients.